greggersaurus/OpenSteamController/README.md

 #### TODO

-* Check that defaults are set for all configuration registers being accessed and re-simulate

 * Understand and add details to status on what code does as simulated so far.
     * Make sure to add details of latest sim with moving past 16-bit counter and reaching WFI.
         * Pay special attention to NVIC related chanages that are being made here...